NB! Read the Terms until point 10.4 after what You can confirm. To read move to the text and use scroll bar.

 1.6.
-DIRECTLY FROM OWNER Auction – A service provided by the Portal where the Owner can conduct an online auction of the Object via the Portal themselves, i.e. without engaging the Auctioneer.
-DIRECTLY FROM OWNER is marked with a special tag ‘DIRECTLY FROM OWNER’, and is displayed in the Map App as a separate map layer.
+DIRECTLY FROM OWNER Auction – A service provided by the Portal where Owners themselves can auction Objects online via the Portal, i.e. without engaging the Auctioneer.
+DIRECTLY FROM OWNER Auctions are marked with a special tag ‘DIRECTLY FROM OWNER’, and are displayed in the Map App as a separate map layer.

 1.7.
 DIRECTLY FROM OWNER ad – A service provided by the Portal where Sellers themselves can publish sales and rental ads on the Portal.